1956 NASCAR Grand National Series: Race 30: Raleigh 250 (July 4)

-On July 4, Fireball Roberts wins Raleigh Speedway after 250 miles, his first on a super-speedway.
-Kiekhaefer files a protest with NASCAR officials claiming Robert's flywheel weight was illegal.
-At that time NASCAR didn't have scales at the track; they took the flywheel to a fish market to weigh it, and Roberts's victory stood.
-Roberts' win is upheld by NASCAR.
+On July 4, Fireball Roberts won the Raleigh 250, a 250-mile race at the Raleigh Speedway in Raleigh, North Carolina.
+The Raleigh Speedway was a 1-mile oval.
+This was Roberts' first win on a superspeedway.
+Kiekhaefer filed a protest with NASCAR officials claiming that Robert's flywheel weight was illegal.
+At that time NASCAR did not have scales at the track, so they took the flywheel to a fish market to weigh it, and Roberts's victory stood, being upheld by NASCAR.